The Kubernetes API

 There are several API groups in Kubernetes:

-1. The core (also called legacy) group is found at REST path /api/v1.
-The core group is not specified as part of the apiVersion field, for example, apiVersion: v1.
+.
+The core group is not specified as part of the apiVersion field, for example,apiVersion: v1

 API resources are distinguished by their API group, resource type, namespace (for namespaced resources), and name.
 The API server handles the conversion between API versions transparently: all the different versions are actually representations of the same persisted data.
 The API server may serve the same underlying data through multiple API versions.